ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](seq_label.gif)](seq_label.gif) [![\[IM Output\]](seq_button.gif)](seq_button.gif)

 The ability of ImageMagick, to process any image, in a standard, programmed, and automated way, using multiple steps all in the one command is what makes IM such a powerful tool.
 You can script up a very complex operation, then apply it to many images.
 Image list operators, and parenthesis just made IM an order of magnitude more powerful, allowing you to write more complex image manipulation programs, with fewer commands.

-For another example of scripting a complex images process together see the example [Scripted 3-D bullets from Shapes](../advanced/#3d-bullets).
+For another example of scripting a complex image processing sequence together, see the example [Scripted 3-D bullets from Shapes](../advanced/#3d-bullets).

 Also see [Hints for Better ImageMagick Shell/PHP Scripts](../api/#scripts), on ways of improving your image process scripting, both for easier editing, understanding, and for others to be able to follow what you have done.